Fulk, King of Jerusalem: Marriage to Melisende of Jerusalem

-Fulk and Melisende became joint rulers of Jerusalem in 1131 with Baldwin II's death.
+King of Jerusalem

+Baldwin II of Jerusalem died on 21 August 1131.
+The coronation of Fulk and Melisende took place on 14 September, the Feast of the Exaltation of the Holy Cross, in the Church of the Holy Sepulcher.
+It was the first time that a ruler of Jerusalem had been crowned in this way.
+On the occasion of his coronation, the Egyptian ruler Kutayfat sent Fulk an ivory object described as "the ivory tau".
+Fulk subsequently sent the ivory tau back to his palace at Angers with instructions that it should be used to ceremonially receive counts of Anjou.

 From the start Fulk assumed sole control of the government, excluding Melisende altogether.
-He favored fellow countrymen from Anjou to the native nobility.
+He favoured fellow countrymen from Anjou to the native nobility.
 The other Crusader states to the north feared that Fulk would attempt to impose the suzerainty of Jerusalem over them, as Baldwin II had done.

-But as Fulk was far less powerful than his deceased father-in-law, the northern states rejected his authority.
+As Fulk was far less powerful than his deceased father-in-law, the northern states rejected his authority.
 Melisende's sister Alice of Antioch, exiled from the Principality by Baldwin II, took control of Antioch once more after the death of her father.
-She allied with Pons of Tripoli and Joscelin II of Edessa to prevent Fulk from marching north in 1132.
+In 1132, she allied with Pons of Tripoli and Joscelin II of Edessa to prevent Fulk from marching north.
 Fulk and Pons fought a brief battle before peace was made and Alice was exiled again.

 In Jerusalem as well, Fulk was resented by the second generation of Jerusalem Christians who had grown up there since the First Crusade.
-These "natives" focused on Melisende's cousin, the popular Hugh II of Le Puiset, count of Jaffa, who was devotedly loyal to Melisende.
+These natives focused on Melisende's cousin, the popular Hugh II of Jaffa, who was devotedly loyal to Melisende.
 Fulk saw Hugh as a rival, and it did not help matters when Hugh's own stepson accused him of disloyalty.

 In 1134, in order to expose Hugh, Fulk accused him of infidelity with Melisende.
 Hugh rebelled in protest.
-Hugh secured himself to Jaffa, and allied himself with the Muslims of Ascalon.
+Hugh secured himself to Jaffa and allied himself with the Muslims of Ascalon.
 He was able to defeat the army set against him by Fulk, but this situation could not hold.
 The patriarch Willam of Malines interceded in the conflict, perhaps at the behest of Melisende.
 Fulk agreed to peace and Hugh was exiled from the kingdom for three years, a lenient sentence.